TensorDuck/gui_fep/README.md

 Basic Instructions for Quickstart
 ---------------------------------

+If using only one file:

+Use positional argument 'same' first

-Specify the file you want to load with the --dc_file
+Specify the file you want to load with the --dc_file DC-FILE

-The first two (non-trivial) DCs are plotted
+By default, column 1 and 2 are plotted (in the python numbering convention.
+So specify 0 for the true first column).
+This way, the first two (non-trivial) DCs are plotted from an .ev file.

+Change which columns to plot using the --dc_use COLUMN COLUMN

+If using two files:

+Use positional argument 'diff' first

+Specify the two files you want to use with --files FILE FILE

+Then sepcify the columns of each data file using the --use_columns option COLUMN--FILE1 COLUMN-FILE2

+Once the file is loaded, you have options for controlling what is shown and how things get saved:

 Use --interactive if you want to access the GUI for saving frames